CodeHarborHub/codeharborhub.github.io/docs/Machine Learning/AlexNet.md

 It accepts an image of size 227x227x3 (height, width, RGB channels).

 ### 1st Convolutional Layer
-It applies 96 filters of size 11x11 with a stride of 4.
+It applies 96 filters of size 11x11 with a stride length of 4.
 This layer extracts low-level features such as edges and textures.
 It outputs a feature map of size 55x55x96.

 **Example:**
 Suppose: